Display JSON data in HTML table using JavaScript

 The fetch() method returns a Promise object.
 So in line 2 we use the .then() method to

-catch the Response object and to resolve it to a javascript object with the .json() method, in line 3.
+catch the Response object and resolve it to a javascript object with the .json() method, in line 3.

 .then(function(response){ return response.json(); })